 ###

+Your media releases were to be about actual events are possible pitches that could be used.
+I will include this in your grade but the purpose was to provide the client something that they could legitimately use.

 TulsaPeople Magazine 1603 S. Boulder Tulsa, OK 74119 918-585-9924 Fax: 918-585-9926

 Dear Ms. Langdon,

 If you could rewind your entire day, recapturing all the mundane things you do, would you change anything if someone was watching?
 Would you continue to dance in your room, sing in the shower or simply have a conversation with yourself?
-This is the idea that Lindsay Larremore explores in her recent art collection.
+This is the idea that Lindsay Larremore explores in her recent art collection.Great opening.

 Larremore is a senior art major at Oklahoma State University who has gained recognition on and off campus.
 She is creating a genre of surveillance artwork and is testing the boundaries of post modernism.
+How is it testing the boundaries of, “postmodernism”.
 Her artwork coincides with societies’ fascination with other people’s daily lives.
 Reality t.v. has exploded in the past decade and continues to intrigue the general public.
 Larremore is pushing the limits of post modern art through similar means of a unique idea.
+This last sentence isn’t necessary and is really repetitive of the previous comment with regard to testing the boundaries of postmodernism.

+I’m not sure I yet sea the story you’re pitching.

 Larremore’s artwork depicts voyeuristic scenes on reflective surfaces, as well as the view through a key hole.
 These scenes depict Lindsay doing something private in the comfort and security of her own home.
 As the viewer trespasses into Lindsay’s bedroom, they are made to feel as though they are looking at something they shouldn’t be.
 Also, Larremore’s art is unique because when you glance at the painting you can’t help but lean in to get a closer look.